usflfelipe/employee-tracker/README.md

 ## Description
 Developed a command-line application to manage a company's employee database.
-We used Node.js, Inquierer, and MySQL to developed the back end of the application.
+I used Node.js, Inquierer, and MySQL to developed the back end of the application.
 To begin the application, use must run:
 ```
 node index.js
 ```